LDC in Ukraine

 LDC’s origination and merchandizing activities in Ukraine are supported its multi-commodity port terminal in Odesa and four grains and oilseeds warehouses, where local products are dried, blended and sorted by quality to meet customer requirements.
 They also serve as logistics hubs for exports.

 - Located in the Vinnytsia region, our Rakhny grains and oilseeds warehouse has a storage capacity of 159,000 tons

 - At the center of the Cherkasy region, our Serdiukivskyi grains and oilseeds warehouse has storage capacity of 38,000 tons

 - The Haisyn grains and oilseeds warehouse is a complex of two warehouses (Ziatkivskyi and Hubnyk) situated in Vinnytsia region, with a total storage capacity of 57,000 tons.

 - Run in partnership with Brooklyn Kiev LLC, our multi-commodity Odesa port terminal is located on the Black Sea, in southern Ukraine.
-The facility’s total grain storage capacity is 250,000 MT, and expected to reach 4-5 million tons with the completion of a new berth in 2021.
+The facility’s total grain storage capacity is 250,000 MT, and the maximum year turnover of grain export reaches to 4-5 million tons.